-Our compensation committee, which is comprised entirely of independent directors, is primarily responsible for developing and implementing our compensation policies and establishing and approving the compensation for our executive officers.
+Our compensation committee, is primarily responsible for developing and implementing our compensation policies and establishing and approving the compensation for our executive officers.
 The compensation committee oversees our compensation and benefit plans and policies, administers our equity incentive plans and reviews and approves annually all compensation decisions relating to our executive officers, including our CEO.
 Our compensation committee operates under a written charter adopted by our Board, which provides that the compensation committee has overall responsibility for:

-- periodically reviewing and assessing our processes and procedures for the consideration and determination of executive compensation; - reviewing and approving grants and awards under incentive-based compensation plans and equity-based plans; and - determining the type and level of compensation of our CEO and our other executive officers.
+- periodically reviewing and assessing our processes and procedures for the consideration and determination of executive compensation; - · reviewing and approving grants and awards under incentive-based compensation plans and equity-based plans; and - determining the type and level of compensation of our CEO and our other executive officers.